Cord Blood Banking Process: Step-by-Step Guide

 Now that you are enrolled, you will receive a collection kit in the mail.
-This kit includes instructions for the parents, instructions for your healthcare providers, and a data collection sheet along with cord blood, cord tissue, and placenta tissue collection materials.
+This kit includes instructions for the parents and your healthcare providers, along with a data collection sheet along with cord blood, cord tissue, and placental tissue collection materials.
 Everything you need is in the box.
 If your baby’s due date is within 4 weeks, we’ll overnight it to you at no additional charge.

 4. Have Baby!

-Grab your hospital bag (with you collection kit packed!) and head to the hospital to have your baby!
-When you cord blood is collected, call the medical courier.
+Grab your hospital bag (with your collection kit packed!) and head to the hospital to have your baby!
+When the cord blood is collected, call the medical courier.
 They will come pick up your kit and bring it to our lab.
 Don’t panic – your baby’s stem cells are viable for up to 72 hours.

 5. Bring Baby Home